-criminal elements like Ireland's so-called Rathkeale Rovers have emerged to either steal existing horns or mounted rhino specimens from museums and private collections or take advantage of potential loopholes in the law by acquiring legally sold trophy mounts from auction houses and then exporting the horn as part of the illicit trade.
+Keeping ahead of the demand for rhino horn and its ever-expanding cartel of peddlers has been a constant challenge.
+In Europe, far from Africa's killing fields, criminal elements like Ireland's so-called Rathkeale Rovers have emerged to either steal existing horns or mounted rhino specimens from museums and private collections or take advantage of potential loopholes in the law by acquiring legally sold trophy mounts from auction houses and then exporting the horn as part of the illicit trade.

-In Africa, two species of rhino exist, the black rhinoceros (Diceros bicornis), numbering approximately 5,000 animals, and the white rhinoceros (Ceratotherium simium), numbering around 20,000 or slightly more.
-The majority of both species (about 98 percent) exist in four range states: South Africa, Namibia, Kenya, and Zimbabwe.
+In Africa, two species of rhino exist, the Black Rhinoceros, numbering approximately 5,000 animals, and the White Rhinoceros, numbering around 20,000 or slightly more.
+The majority of both species (about 98 percent) exist in four range states: South Africa, Namibia, Kenya and Zimbabwe.
 South Africa alone harbors about 83 percent of all Africa's rhinos, making it by far the most important rhino stronghold on the continent.
-In the case of both species of rhinos, their numbers today are a far cry from historic levels, although-and this is an important point-much improved over circumstances of only a few decades ago.
+In the case of both species of rhinos, their numbers today are a far cry from historic levels, though - and this is an important point - much improved over circumstances of only a few decades ago.
 Although colonial settlement and agricultural expansion as well as early sport hunting reduced rhino numbers to some degree historically, there is no doubt that poaching has been the overwhelming factor influencing rhino population declines over the last half century.
-Certainly, as well, poverty, civil unrest, and the flow of weapons and the shadow of war have all, at various times, assisted in the illegal trade.
+Certainly as well, poverty, civil unrest and the flow of weapons and the shadow of war have all, at various times, assisted in the illegal trade.

 Thus, in this sense, the current crisis is nothing new.
 Indeed it was the dramatic increase in rhino poaching and declines in rhino numbers in the 1970s that led CITES, the Committee for the International Trade in Endangered Species, to enact a ban on the trade of all rhino products worldwide.
 The value of this initiative in deterring rhino poaching is much debated.
-Regardless, it was almost certainly the aggressive conservation and relocation efforts undertaken by a consortium of NGOs, government agencies, and private landowners in the 1980s that made the greatest difference in arresting further declines and which eventually led to an increase in rhino numbers.
+Regardless, it was almost certainly the aggressive conservation and relocation efforts undertaken by a consortium of NGO's, government agencies and private landowners in the 1980s that made the greatest difference in arresting further declines and which eventually led to an increase in rhino numbers.
 These efforts were directed at placing rhinos in private and government-run sanctuaries where funds and personnel for protection could be effectively concentrated.

 In the 1990s, further efforts were made to assist the rhino populations and deter illegal killing and trade, including dehorning programs to render animals less attractive to poachers and considerable biological research to better monitor populations as well as efforts to include local communities in conservation efforts.
-While these conservation programs assisted African rhino populations and led to increases almost every year since 1991, illegal killing of rhinos has exploded in recent years, lowering significantly the rate of increase in their still-low numbers.
-The renewed fervor for rhino horn is easy to explain.
-While rhino horn sold for perhaps \$2,100 per pound in 1993, it now sells for as much as \$30,000 per pound, making it one of the most valuable commodities in the world-more than gold (approximately \$20,000 per pound).
+While these conservation programs assisted African rhino populations and led to increases almost every year since 1991, illegal killing of rhinos has exploded in recent years lowering significantly the rate of increase in their still low numbers.
+The renewed fervor for poaching rhino horn is easy to explain.
+While rhino horn sold for perhaps \$2,100 per pound in 1993, it now sells for as much as \$30,000 per pound, making it one of the most valued commodities in the world - more than gold (approximately \$23,000 per pound).